 This game is one of the most under the radar releases on this list, but that does not take away from the genius behind its concept.
 The Wonderful 101 was released on the Wii U and its animation style/approach to the content is very on brand for the console, unfortunately this is the very same reason as to why a lot of people missed it in the first place.

-As the game accumulates recruits for your superhero horde, you can turn the collective groups into what is referred to as “Unite Morphs”, in order to overcome difficult enemies and objectives.
+As the game collects recruits for your superhero horde, you can turn the collective groups into what is referred to as “Unite Morphs”, to overcome difficult enemies and objectives.
 The more heroes gathered, the greater the special morph powers can be.

-Much like Marvel Ultimate Alliance, this game can be played as a single plater or a cooperative game of up to 5 players.
+Much like Marvel Ultimate Alliance, this game can be played as a single player or a cooperative game of up to 5 players.

-LEGO somehow get their mitts on every pop culture franchise out their and turn out a rich-world game that is somehow both tongue-in-cheek and true to the source material at the same time, and LEGO Marvel Super Heroes is no exception.
+LEGO somehow gets their mitts on every pop culture franchise out there and turns out a rich-world game that is somehow both tongue-in-cheek and true to the source material at the same time, and LEGO Marvel Super Heroes is no exception.

 Following the gameplay style of past LEGO titles, players are able to control 180 characters from the Marvel Universe, each with their own unique abilities.
 Meaning you can play the game with your preferred character/abilities, eg fast and agile like Spider-man or strong like Hulk.